nhihin/Bioinfo-Notes/README.md

-A small collection of markdowns describing things I've learned and have found useful in my bioinformatics work.
+A small collection of markdowns describing things I have found useful in my bioinformatics work.